Malin Craig: World War I

-Craig was promoted to major on May 15, 1917, shortly after the American entry into World War I. He was promoted to temporary lieutenant colonel on August 17 and temporary colonel on March 27, 1918.
+Craig was promoted to major on 15 May 1917, shortly after the American entry into World War I. He was promoted to temporary lieutenant colonel on 17 August and temporary colonel on 27 March 1918.

-Craig served in France during World War I as chief of staff to General Hunter Liggett in the 41st Division and later in I Corps, where he was promoted to temporary brigadier general on July 11, 1918.
+Craig served in France during World War I as chief of staff to General Hunter Liggett in the 41st Division and later in I Corps, where he was promoted to temporary brigadier general on 11 July 1918.
 He then became chief of staff of the Third Army.
 He received the Army Distinguished Service Medal for his service during the war.
 His citation reads as follows:

 Interwar period

-After the war, Craig reverted to his permanent rank of major on August 15, 1919 but was promoted to colonel on July 1, 1920 and to brigadier general only 15 days later.
+After the war, Craig reverted to his permanent rank of major on 15 August 1919, but was promoted to colonel on 1 July 1920, and to brigadier general only 15 days later.

 When Craig was promoted to colonel, he was put in command of the District of Arizona in 1920 and became the commandant of the Cavalry School from 1921 to 1923, after his promotion to brigadier general in April 1921.
-He served as Chief of Cavalry with the rank of major general from July 24, 1924 to March 20, 1926.
+He served as Chief of Cavalry with the rank of major general from 24 July 1924, to 20 March 1926.
 He was succeeded by Herbert B. Crosby, after which he was assigned to command the Panama Canal Zone from 1 April 1928 to 30 August 1930.

 Craig served as the commander of the Ninth Corps Area, headquartered in San Francisco, from 21 November 1930 to 24 January 1935.

 Chief of Staff

 Craig served as president of the Army War College in 1935, before being selected as Chief of Staff of the United States Army.
-He served as chief of staff from October 2, 1935 to August 31, 1939, succeeding General Douglas MacArthur and preceding George C. Marshall.
+He served as chief of staff from 2 October 1935 to 31 August 1939, succeeding General Douglas MacArthur and preceding George C. Marshall.
 That appointment carried with it a temporary promotion to full (four-star) general.

 As Chief of Staff of the Army, Craig pointed out to Congress the army's lack of preparedness in manpower and material, stressed the necessity of lead time in military preparedness, focused attention on army planning, and, within governmental constraints, prepared the army for World War II.
 Craig, who opposed any mission for the Air Corps except that of supporting ground forces, also actively opposed the movement for a separate air force, and also refused to acknowledge the superiority of a four-engined bomber over all other types.
 This caused the cut back on planned purchases of B-17s to procure smaller but cheaper (and inferior) twin-engine light and medium bombers such as the Douglas B-18.

-He retired, with the rank of general, on August 31, 1939 after forty-one years of active duty service.
+He retired, with the rank of general, on 31 August 1939, after forty-one years of active duty service.
 Upon his retirement, he received a second Distinguished Service Medal for his service as Army Chief of Staff.